gsl-lite/gsl-lite/doc/Installation-and-use.md

 Many features of *gsl-lite* are very useful for defining library interfaces, for instance spans, contract checks, or `not_null<>`.

 *gsl-lite* can coexist with Microsoft GSL.
 However, the GSL compatibility mode of *gsl-lite* may cause interference with Microsoft GSL.
-Therefore, make sure not to use the legacy header file `<gsl/gsl-lite.hpp>`, which implicitly enables the GSL compatibility mode.
-Be sure to migrate your code to use namespace `gsl_lite` rather than namespace `gsl` (or define a `namespace gsl = ::gsl_lite;` alias in your own namespace) and the prefixed contract checking macros `gsl__Expects()` and `gsl__Ensures()` rather than the unprefixed macros `Expects()` and `Ensures()`.

-*gsl-lite* is customizable through a large number of configuration options and switches.
+Also, *gsl-lite* is customizable through a large number of configuration options and switches.
+These configuration macros may affect the API and
-The configuration macros may affect the API and ABI of *gsl-lite* in ways that renders it incompatible with other code.
+ABI of *gsl-lite* in ways that renders it incompatible with other code.
+How *gsl-lite* is configured should be the prerogative of the consumer, not the author, of a library.

+Therefore, when using *gsl-lite* in a library, please mind the following suggestions:

-Therefore, as a general rule, **do not define, or rely on, any of *gsl-lite*'s configuration options or switches when using *gsl-lite* in a library**.
+- Do not define, or rely on, any of *gsl-lite*'s configuration options or switches when using *gsl-lite* in a library.
+- In particular, do not enable the GSL compatibility mode.
+- Do not use the legacy header file `<gsl/gsl-lite.hpp>`, which implicitly enables the GSL compatibility mode; use the header `<gsl-lite/gsl-lite.hpp>` instead.
+- Use namespace `gsl_lite` rather than namespace `gsl`; if desired, define a `namespace gsl = ::gsl_lite;` alias in your own namespace.
+- Use the prefixed contract checking macros `gsl_Expects()` and `gsl_Ensures()` rather than the unprefixed macros `Expects()` and `Ensures()`.

 ## Contributing